jamestw13/mern-starter/README.md

 ## Docker
-To run compose, execute entry-compose.sh with all of the variables in the docker-compose.yml set
+To run compose, execute entry-compose.sh with all of the variables in the docker-compose.yml set in a .env file or as shell variables

 To run the database individually with ports to host networking:
 ```